 Don’t get me wrong, I’ve met a Canadian couple who tow a trailer with vegetable oil behind their van to save money.
 But they were very limited to where they could go – not even carparks!
 On the flipside, there are heaps of 4WD trailers and caravans available that can be taken to the most remote part of the country with a skilled driver.

 Kangaroos are cute, but they have a knack for hanging out next to highways and jumping right out in front of you when you’re travelling at 100 big ones.
 Safety features like bullbars and the engine space between you and the roo can be lifesavers.

 Keeping clear of 4WD tracks in your van doesn’t guarantee that you’ll never get bogged either – unexpected rain on dirt, or particularly clay, tracks can turn them to mush.
 4WD features might save you from sitting on the side of the road waiting for someone to come, and in places like in Western Australia this can be weeks!

 At the end of the day, choosing between a 4WD and a van to travel Australia really comes down to what you consider important and what you’ve got planned for your adventures.
-Use the list above to nut out your priorities so you can make the best decision for your trip.
+Check out our Road Trip Survival Guide to nut out your priorities so you can make the best decision for your trip.
 Seeya on the road!